santiperez/node-redsys-api/readme.md

 # node-redysys-api

-Redsys nodejs api implementation with new the key-hashed message autentication code (HMAC) SH256.
+Redsys api implementation with new the key-hashed message autentication code (HMAC) SH256.
+This is a Node.js version of the PHP version avaliable at <a href='http://www.redsys.es/'>Redsys</a>

 ### Version
 0.0.1